+We passed the school, where children strove

+At recess, in the ring;

-We passed the school where children played, Their lessons scarcely done; We passed the fields of gazing grain, We passed the setting sun.
+We passed the fields of gazing grain,

+We passed the setting sun.

-Or rather, he passed us; The dews grew quivering and chill, For only gossamer my gown, My tippet only tulle.
+Or rather, he passed us;

+The dews grew quivering and chill,

+For only gossamer my gown,

+My tippet only tulle.

-We paused before a house that seemed A swelling of the ground; The roof was scarcely visible, The cornice but a mound.
+We paused before a house that seemed

+A swelling of the ground;

+The roof was scarcely visible,

+The cornice but a mound.

-Since then 'tis centuries; but each Feels shorter than the day I first surmised the horses' heads
+Since then 'tis centuries, and yet each

+Feels shorter than the day

+I first surmised the horses' heads

+Were toward eternity.